jvfon/Blog/articles/tech/webdev-demystified/1/css-fundamentals.md

 With box-sizing: border-box is like having the width set to 100%.
 Even if you add padding and border, the container will never overflow and will adjust to window resizing.

-When you change the padding and border the content width will change to accomodate the changing padding and border.
+When you increase/decrease the padding and border the total content width will change to accomodate the changing padding and border.

 ### Block level elements